Are you ready to see some of the best examples of bad websites?

 The page is not responsive and takes forever to load.
 The choice of fonts and the uneven structure, in combination with the way too long landing page, create an unpleasant experience.

-Similar to the Toronto Cupcake, 007 Museum could be so much more fun and engaging.
+Like the Toronto Cupcake, 007 Museum could be much more fun and engaging.

 Lipton is a gigantic brand, but you don’t get that impression by visiting its website.
 The poor-quality product and stock images should all be redone/retaken because they put a poor light on the brand.